d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/03_build_initramfs.md

 > environment for any small or embedded system.

 **busybox** is distributed as a static linked binary.
-User can find all history and latest versions on [busybox official web page].
+User can find all history and latest versions on [busybox's official web page].

 ```bash
 cd $LDD_ROOT/initramfs